MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

     - `T_Dimm`: time for a dimming ramps, defaults to 3s.
     - `Min_On`: minimum value of output OUT at startup, defaults to 50.
     - `Max_On`: maximum value of output OUT at startup, defaults to 255.
-    - `Soft_Dimm`: if TRUE dimming begins after ON and at 0.
+    - `Soft_Dimm`: if TRUE dimming begins after ON and at 0, defaults to TRUE.
     - `Dbl_Toggle`: if TRUE the output DBL is inverted at each double-click, defaults to FALSE.
     - `Rst_Out`: if input Rst is TRUE, ouput OUT is set to 0, defaults to FALSE.
+    - `OUT_LinearScaleMin`: Lower bound value used for linear scaleout output OUT from datatype byte to word.
+Defaults to 0.
+    - `OUT_LinearScaleMax`: Upper bound value used for linear scaleout output OUT from datatype byte to word.
+Defaults to 32767.

 - PublishReceived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.
 ### __Function Block Behaviour__